-- Registering a ticket by mSOC[TM] Portal, telephone or email. - The priority matrix is detailed in the Service Level Objectives (SLO).
-The incident must be accompanied by at least the following data: - Affected service - o Priority - Description of the issue and possible cause - Device/asset (a serial number or location of the device) - Point of contact (telephone, e-mail address). - Authorization and validation of the ticket applicant. - Lightstream validates the authorization of the initiator - Lightstream may further validate/verify the authorization - Based on this assessment, the incident is approved or rejected, and Customer is informed by Lightstream - Lightstream assesses the ticket and provides an answer, implements a solution or workaround.
-Lightstream might ask Customer for additional information or data/logging, per email or phone. - Lightstream performs the necessary tests and provides technical feedback - Customer concludes whether the incident is solved.
+- Registering a ticket by mSOCTM Portal, telephone or email. - The priority matrix is detailed in the Service Level Objectives (SLO).
+The incident must be accompanied by at least the following data: - o Affected service - Priority - o Description of the issue and possible cause - Device/asset (a serial number or location of the device) - o Point of contact (telephone, e-mail address). - Authorization and validation of the ticket applicant. - Lightstream validates the authorization of the initiator - Lightstream may further validate/verify the authorization - o Based on this assessment, the incident is approved or rejected, and Customer is informed by Lightstream - Lightstream assesses the ticket and provides an answer, implements a solution or workaround.
+Lightstream might ask Customer for additional information or data/logging, per email or phone. - Lightstream performs the necessary analysis and provides technical feedback - Customer concludes whether the incident is solved.
 Both parties can propose to close the call, however, Lightstream makes the final decision - Closed tickets can be reopened by Customer for any reason deemed necessary.